yonglipdx/yonglipdx.github.io/_posts/2013-01-01-cplusplus_tutorial.md

 # A Tutorial of C++ by Barne Stroustrup.

 ## The basic

 1. C++ is statical language.
   * Compiler has to know all variable type when in compile/run? time.

 2. A non-zero return value from main() indicates a failure.
-  * If no value returned, the system will receive a value indicating successfully completion.
+  > If no value returned, the system will receive a value indicating successfully completion.
-  * Not every system and execution environment make use of return value.
+  > Not every system and execution environment make use of return value.

 3. A function declariation may contains arguments which is helpful for reading.
+  > `int f(int input)` is same as `f(int) `
-  The compiler will simply ignore the argument unless the declaration is also a function definition.
+  > The compiler will simply ignore the argument unless the declaration is also a function definition.

 4. For class member function, the name of the class is also part of the function type ---> ?????

 5. Scope and life time

-  local scope, class scope, namespace scope,
+  > local scope, class scope, namespace scope,
-    for a namespace object, the point of destruction is the end of the program. a object created by "new" "lives" until destroyed by "delete"
+  > for a namespace object, the point of destruction is the end of the program.
+  > a object created by "new" "lives" until destroyed by "delete"

 6. constexpr: evaluated at compile time.

     ----> ??????
 We allow a constexpr function to be called with non-constant-expression arguments in contexts that do not require constant expressions, so that we don’t have to define essentially the same function twice: once for constant expressions and once for variables

 7. int v[] = {0,1,2,3,4};

-  for (auto a :v) count << v[a];
+  > for (auto a :v) count << v[a];

-8. Prefer the {}-initializer syntax for declarations with a named type;
+8. Prefer the {} initializer syntax for declarations with a named type;
    Prefer the = syntax for the initialization in declarations using auto

 9. Use nullptr rather than 0 or NULL

-*** User defined Types
+## User defined Types

-	1. A struct is simply a class with its members public by default.
+	* A struct is simply a class with its members public by default.

-*** Modularity
+## Modularity
 1. C++ offers namespaces as a mechanism for expressing that some declaration belong together and their names should clash with other names.

-	2. void user(int sz) noexcept ---> A function should never thrown an exception can be declared "noexcept". if all good intend and handling fails, so that the function still throws, the standard library function "terminate" is called immediately.
+2. void use(int sz) **noexcept**
+  * A function should never thrown an exception can be declared "noexcept".
+  * I all good intend and handling fails, so that the function still throws, the standard library function "terminate" is called immediately.

-	3. Often, a function has no way of completing its assigned task after an exception is thrown.
+3. A function has no way of completing its assigned task after an exception is thrown.
-		"handling" exception simply means doming some minimal local cleanup and rethrowning. when "new" cant find memory to allocate, std::bad_alloc is thrown.
+  * "handling" exception simply means doming some minimal local cleanup and rethrowning.
+  * when "new" can't find memory to allocate, std::bad_alloc is thrown.

+4. static_assert<A,S>
-	4. static_assert<A,S> prints S as compiler error message if A is not true
+  * prints S as compiler error message if A is not true

 5. Avoid non-inline function definition in headers.

 6. let constructor establish an invariant, and throw if it cannot ------>???????

 7. design error-handling strategy around invariants. ------>??????

-*** Class
+## Class

-	1. RAII: Resource Acquisition Is Initialization. -> Avoid naked "new" and "delete"
+1. RAII: Resource Acquisition Is Initialization.
+   * Avoid naked "new" and "delete"

+2. <static_cast><int>(list.size())
-	2. <static_cast><int>(list.size()): static_cast does not check the value it is converting ---->??????
+   * static_cast does not check the value it is converting ---->??????
-	   page: 39

 3. A container is an object holding a collection of elements,

-	4. dynamic_cast: "is kind of" and "is instance of" operation if the object pointed to by the argument of dynmaic_cast is not of the expected type, nullptr returned. --> usually not failure when a different type is unacceptable, we can simple dynamic_cast to a reference type.
+4. dynamic_cast: "is kind of" and "is instance of" operation
+   * If the object pointed to by the argument of dynmaic_cast is not of the expected type, nullptr returned.
+Usually not failure when a different type is unacceptable, we can simple dynamic_cast to a reference type.
 If the object is not of the expected type, bad_cast is thrown.---> failure

-	5. use unique_ptr to avoid naked pointer.
+5. Use unique_ptr to avoid naked pointer.

-	6. && means rvlue reference and is reference to which can bind an rvalue. a move constructor doesnot take const argument, after all, a move constructor is supposed to remove the value from its argument. a move operator is applied when an rvalue reference is used to an  initializer or as the right-hand side of an assignment. when the programmer knows that a value will not be used again, but the compiler cannot be smart enough to figure that out, the programmer can be specific: y = std::move(x);
+6. && means rvlue reference and is reference to which can bind an rvalue.
+   * A move constructor doesnot take const argument, after all, a move constructor is supposed to remove the value from its argument.
+   * A move operator is applied when an rvalue reference is used to an initializer or as the right-hand side of an assignment.
+   * when the programmer knows that a value will not be used again, but the compiler cannot be smart enough to figure that out, the programmer can be specific: y = std::move(x);

 7. Essential Operations
-		Constructors, destructors, copy operation, move operations.
+   * **Constructors, destructors, copy operation, move operations**
-		If a class X has a destuctor that performs a nontrivial task, such as free-store deallocation or lock release, the class is likely to need the full complement of functions:
+   * If a class X has a destuctor that performs a nontrivial task, such as free-store deallocation or lock release, the class is likely to need the full complement of functions:

-			X(Sometype);	// "ordinary constructor" create an object X(); 				// default constructor
+> 			X(Sometype);	// "ordinary constructor" create an object
+> 			X(); 				// default constructor
-			X(const X&)		// copy constructor
+> 			X(const X&)		// copy constructor
-			X(const X&&)	// move constructor
+> 			X(const X&&)	// move constructor
-			X& operator=(const X&) 	// conpy assignment: clean up target and copy X& operator=(X&&) 		// move assignment: clean up target and move ~X() 				// destructor: clean up
+> 			X& operator=(const X&) 	// conpy assignment: clean up target and copy
+> 			X& operator=(X&&) 		// move assignment: clean up target and move
+> 			~X() 				// destructor: clean up
-         Except "ordinary constructor", these special member functions will be generated by the compiler as needed. to be explicit about generating default implementation:
+>       Except "ordinary constructor", these special member functions will be generated by the compiler as needed.
+> 			to be explicit about generating default implementation:
-	      Y(const Y&) = default;
+> 	    Y(const Y&) = default;
-         ***if you are explicit about some defaults, other default definitions will not be generated****
+>       ***if you are explicit about some defaults, other default definitions will not be generated****

 		There are five situations in which an object is copied or  moved:
 			As the source of an assignment